A global shadow lemma and logarithm law for geometrically finite Hilbert geometries: Proof of the global shadow lemma

 \end{lemma}

-\begin{proof} Every point in the thick part is uniformly bounded distance from the $\Gamma$-orbit of $o$ for any fixed point $o$ in the thick part.
+\begin{proof} Every point in the non-cuspidal part $X_{nc}$ is uniformly bounded distance from the $\Gamma$-orbit of $o$ for any fixed point $o$ in $X_{nc}$.
 Let $\gamma o$ be some closest point to $x$ which is in the $\Gamma$-orbit of $o$.
-Then by quasi-$\Gamma$-invariance of the measures and shadows,
+Then by quasi-$\Gamma$-invariance of the measures and equivariance of shadows,

-where $\xi'=\gamma^{-1}\xi$ varies over $\partial\Omega$.
+where $\xi'=\gamma^{-1}\xi$ varies over $\Lambda_\Gamma$.